 IoT gateways can be considered an extension of the available cloud infrastructure, but their constrained execution environments and the fact that they are deployed at customer premises to integrate and connect to local sensors and actors requires special consideration when provisioning components on IoT gateways.
-By carefully deciding when to deploy certain components on gateways or cloud infrastructure, IoT cloud applications can effectively manage the inherent cost-benefit trade-off of using edge infrastructure, leveraging cheap communication at the infrastructure edge while minimizing expensive (and possibly slow or unreliable) communication to the cloud, while also considering processing, memory, and storage capabilities of available IoT gateways.
-It is important to note that changes in application deployment topologies will not only be necessary whenever a new application needs to be deployed, but can also be caused by environmental changes, such as changing request patterns, changes in the physical edge infrastructure (e.g., adding/removing sensors or IoT gateways), evolutionary changes in application business logic throughout its lifecycle, or evolving non-functional requirements.
+By carefully deciding when to deploy certain components on gateways or cloud infrastructure, IoT cloud applications can effectively manage the inherent cost-benefit trade-off of using edge infrastructure, leveraging cheap communication at the infrastructure edge while minimizing expensive (and possibly slow or unreliable) communication to the cloud, while also considering processing, memory, and storage capabilities of available

-M. Vögler, J. M. Schleicher, and S. Dustdar are with the Distributed Systems Group, TU Wien, Austria.
-Email: {voegler, schleicher, dustdar}@dsg.tuwien.ac.at.
+M. Vögler, J.M.
+Schleicher, and S. Dustdar are with the Distributed Systems Group, TU Wien, Wien 1040, Austria.
+E-mail: {voegler, schleicher, dustdar}@dsg.tuwien.ac.at.